Kequc/kequtwitch/docs-md/examples/ban-and-timeout.md

 # Ban and timeout

-The [CLEARCHAT](https://dev.twitch.tv/docs/irc/commands/#clearchat-twitch-commands) Twitch command often contains information about users being banned or given a timeout.
+The [CLEARCHAT](https://dev.twitch.tv/docs/irc/commands/#clearchat-twitch-commands) Twitch command contains information about users being banned or given a timeout.

 Messages with fewer than 2 parameters are a real `CLEARCHAT` event where the chatroom was emptied.
 Messages with 3 parameters and a `banDuration` are only a temporary ban, and otherwise a permanent one.